snstac/cotproxy/README.rst

 License
 =======
-PyTAK is licensed under the Apache License, Version 2.0.
+COTProxy is licensed under the Apache License, Version 2.0.
 See LICENSE for details.

 Style
 =====